-Join us as we guide you on a virtual journey into the foothills and the mountains to examine water issues that happen upstream but have dramatic impacts downstream and throughout the state.
+Participants joined us as we guided them on a virtual journey into the foothills and the mountains to examine water issues that happen upstream but have dramatic impacts downstream and throughout the state.

-This virtual tour travels through portions of the American River watershed, beginning at the crest of the Sierra Nevada mountains and heading down into the foothills and eventually ending at Folsom Lake near Sacramento.
-Along the way, you’ll visit rivers, forests, and meadows that make up this region to hear from experts on the challenges being experienced in our headwaters and the work being done to address them.
+This virtual tour traveled through portions of the American River watershed, beginning at the crest of the Sierra Nevada mountains and heading down into the foothills and eventually ending at Folsom Lake near Sacramento.
+Along the way, participants visited rivers, forests, and meadows that make up this region and heard from experts on the challenges being experienced in our headwaters and the work being done to address them.

-The virtual tour will immediately be followed by a live Q&A with the speakers where attendees can dive deeper into the topics.
+The virtual tour was immediately followed by a live Q&A with the speakers where participants dove deeper into the topics.